mxahan/mxahan.github.io/_posts/2023-01-05-Losses_Papers.md

      - MHS: sphere packing problem: one packs a given number of circles on the sphere surface i.e. the minimum distance between circles can be maximized
        -  MHE has a global regularization effect (updates all vectors in each iteration), MHS focuses on the local separation (updates two vectors)
        - When the vectors are relatively diverse on the hypersphere, MHS tends to have stronger regularization effects than MHE.
          - MHS gradient resulted from the two closest vectors has only one direction component and will not be cancelled out.
-In contrast, the MHE gradient that comes from all the vectors has many direction components and may be largely cancelled out.
-More intuitively, MHS only activates the repulsive force from the closest vectors at a time while MHE simultaneously activates the repulsive force from all pairwise vectors
+In contrast, the MHE gradient comes from all the vectors has many direction components and may be largely cancelled out.
+Intuitively, MHS only activates the repulsive force from the closest vectors at a time while MHE simultaneously activates the repulsive force from all pairwise vectors
        - Optimizing MHS is straightforward and efficient: rank all the pairwise distances and obtain the vectors with the smallest distance (i.e., maximal similarity) and maximize the minimal distance by updating these two closest vectors via gradient ascent.
      - Interesting discussion section